This is a short historic timeline of how the Cape Town Caledonian Pipe Band started and where we are today:

 1924 – The Beginning of the Road

 The Cape Town Caledonian Society Pipe Band was formed in 1924 wearing the MacKenzie tartan.
-At the same time, in 1924 a Sir Mackie Bart of Glenreasdell, Scotland (engravings on the chanter stock ferrule
+At the same time, a Sir Mackie Bart of Glenreasdell, Scotland (engravings on the chanter stock ferrule

-), presented the Pipe Band with a number of sets of Henderson bagpipes (quantity unknown), of which four are still in the band’s possession today, and two of those sets are currently being played in the band
+), presented the Pipe Band with a number of sets of Henderson bagpipes (quantity unknown), of which four are still in the band’s possession today, of which two of those sets are currently being played in the band

 1939 – Outbreak of World War II

-At the outbreak of the Second World War the band was dismembered because members of the band enlisted in the Armed Forces.
+At the outbreak of the Second World War the band was dismembered because a number of the band members enlisted in the Armed Forces.
 Once peace had been declared the Pipe Band was reformed 1946.

 1949 – New Beginning

 In 1949 the word ‘Society’ was dropped from the band name, and so became the Cape Town Caledonian Pipe Band.
-The reason for this was that the band no longer was under the financial control of the Society
+The reason for this, the band no longer was under the financial control of the Society

 The fact the Pipe Band was in serious need of uniforms at the time, a grant was received from the City of Cape Town to aid the band’s needs.